alf45tar/PedalinoMini/README.md

 - Support for ultrasonic ranging module HC-SR04
 - Adjusting easing and threshold for analog and ultrasonic sensor
 - Fixed a bug that avoid to reach max value when analog calibration is on
+- Improved Pedals web UI
+- Fixed Program Change leds brightness
+- Link each button to a led in Pedals setup in order to streamline Actions definition

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.